fatiando/2023-kegs/extended-abstract/README.md

 community.

-Fatiando has been used by students and researchers as core parts of their Thesis and scientific articles, but also by the industry.
+Fatiando has been used by students and researchers as core parts of their Thesis and scientific articles, and also by industry.
-This highlights the importance of nursing open-source tools that people are willing to invest time in learning and harnessing for their particular goals.
+The growing reliance on open-source tools by researchers and professionals highlights the importance of continued maintenance and development of these tools.

 The future of the project expects exciting new features: a new magnetic forward modelling functions are being developed for Harmonica along with new